top of page

 DLWCA Volunteer Opportunities

-The DLWCA Board is looking for a volunteers to serve as the board President, board Vice-President, and Board Director.
-If you would like to volunteer for one of these important roles, please reach out to vice president, Iman Butler, at imanbutler68@gmail.com,
+The DLWCA Board is looking for volunteers to serve as board President, board 2nd Vice-President, and Board Director.
+If you would like to volunteer for one of these important roles, please reach out to vice president Iman Butler or to director Ken Quincy.

-We also still have volunteer openings for a Neighborhood Watch coordinator, a community Yard Sale coordinator, and a permanent Editor (or two) for this newsletter, The Lantern, who can commit to a monthly publication.
-In addition, all our volunteer teams can use your support.
+We still have volunteer openings for a Neighborhood Watch coordinator.
+In addition, all volunteer teams can use your support.
 For more information about our volunteer teams, please refer to the back of your pink or blue membership drive forms, your Neighborhood Directory, or contact dlwlantern@gmail.com.

 Aric Campling